Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Estimators that improve power for subgroup analysis when targeting

 \subsubsection{A covariate balancing estimator}

-Rather than plugging in inverse probability weights directly---which can lead to unstable or biased inference---the covariate balancing literature proposes learning approximate weights by minimizing a measure of covariate imbalance while penalizing for the complexity of the weights.
+Rather than plugging in inverse probability weights directly, the covariate balancing literature proposes learning approximate weights by minimizing a measure of covariate imbalance while penalizing for the complexity of the weights.
 These weights are obtained by solving an optimization problem that trades off balance and precision.
 To provide intuition, we begin by considering a single treatment arm $A=a$ based on our results regarding the identification of the causal parameter $\csatett$ in the Appendix, and consider $Z = \{A, \Xt, \Vb, S\}$ for clarity.
 This leads to focusing on the following statistical functional,